 HEAD COACH JENNIFER KLEIN

-Jennifer Klein was announced as the third head coach in women's soccer program history on February 28, 2018.
-Klein came to Ann Arbor after spending the last four seasons at the University of Southern California, including the last three as USC's associate head coach.
+Jennifer Klein will enter her second season as the head coach of the University of Michigan women's soccer program in the 2019 campaign.
+Klein was announced as the third head coach in women's soccer program history on February 28, 2018, coming to Ann Arbor after spending the last four seasons at the University of Southern California, including the last three as USC's associate head coach.

 At USC, Klein oversaw recruiting for a program that won the 2016 national championship.
 That season, the Trojans lost their first two games before an extraordinary run that saw them finish 19-4-2 and 8-2-1 in the challenging Pac-12 Conference.
 In her four seasons, Klein helped USC to a cumulative 71-19-9 record overall and a 31-11-2 mark in conference play.

 Prior to her time at USC, Klein spent two seasons as an assistant at Washington State, where the program twice advanced to the NCAA Tournament and produced the 2014 Pac-12 Player of the Year in Michaela Castain.
 In 2013, the Cougars tied the program records for victories with a 14-3-4 mark, as the team and players set or tied 27 school records including allowing just 11 goals.